Branislav Ivković: SPS split and Socialist People's Party leader (2002–2004)

 The Federal Republic of Yugoslavia was formally reconstituted as the State Union of Serbia and Montenegro in February 2003, and the Assembly of Serbia and Montenegro was established as its legislative branch.
 The first members of this body were chosen by indirect election from the republican parliaments of Serbia and Montenegro, with each parliamentary group allowed representation proportional to its numbers.
 Only sitting members of the Serbian assembly or the Montenegrin assembly, or members of the Federal Assembly of Yugoslavia at the time of the country's reconstitution, were eligible to serve.
 The "People's Socialists" group was allotted one seat in the federal assembly, which was assigned to Ivković.

 Ivković's group coalesced as the Serbian People's Party (SNS) later in 2003.
 In September of that year, he proposed that the SPS and his party run a joint candidate in the upcoming presidential election.
-The SPS rejected the offer; Ivica Dačić accused Ivković of wanting to benefit the DOS by running as a candidate himself.
+The SPS rejected the offer; Ivica Dačić accused Ivković of wanting to assist the DOS by running as a candidate himself.

 The SNS contested the 2003 Serbian parliamentary election in an alliance with a group called the People's Blok.
 Ivković appeared in the second position on the party's list, after former SPS parliamentarian Dobrivoje Budimirović.
 The list did not cross the electoral threshold, and Ivković's terms in the federal and republican parliaments ended in early 2004.
-He ran as the SNS's candidate in the 2004 Serbian presidential election and received less than one per cent of the vote.
+He later ran as the SNS's candidate in the 2004 Serbian presidential election and received less than one per cent of the vote.

-He joined Bogoljub Karić's Strength of Serbia Movement (Pokret Snaga Srbije, PSS) after the 2004 presidential election.
+He joined Bogoljub Karić's Strength of Serbia Movement (PSS) after the 2004 presidential election.
 The SNS afterward considered merging into the PSS, though it ultimately rejected the option.

-Ivković has generally withdrawn from active political life since this time.
-After Milošević's death in 2006, it was reported that he was the only former SPS "dissident" whose return to the party would not be welcomed.
+Ivković did not return to active political life after this time.
+Following Milošević's death in 2006, it was reported that he was the only former SPS "dissident" whose return to the party would not be welcomed.

 Since 2006

-Ivković joined the Serbian Progressive Party (Srpska napredna stranka, SNS) in 2012.
+Ivković joined the Serbian Progressive Party (SNS) in 2012.
 He was named to the supervisory board of Energoprojekt in 2013 and was appointed to a new term in 2017.

 In a January 2018 court decision, he was acquitted of charges of having illegally allocated state apartments in 2000.

-Ivković said in a May 2022 interview that Serbian prime minister Zoran Đinđić had assisted Milošević's defence at the ICTY starting in the summer of 2002 and was planning a massive shakeup in the Serbian government prior to his assassination in March 2003.
+Ivković said in a May 2022 interview that Serbian prime minister Zoran Đinđić had assisted Milošević's defence at the ICTY beginning in the summer of 2002 and was planning a massive shakeup in the Serbian government prior to his assassination in March 2003.
 Concerning his own political history, Ivković said that his departure from the SPS had been orchestrated by Mirjana Marković.
 He added that he had faced several criminal charges related to his time in cabinet and had been acquitted in all proceedings.

+Ivković died on 20 November 2025, at the age of 73.